marspier/Data-Mining-I-T2/README.md

 One assumption is that decision trees are non-parametric.
 According to IBM, decision trees operate as a non-parametric algorithm, suitable for both classification and regression, and structured with a hierarchy of nodes and branches (IBM, n.d.).
 This means that decision trees make decisions based entirely on the data provided, rather than on prior assumptions.
-3. List the packages or libraries you have chosen for Python or R, and justify how each item on the list supports the analysis. import numpy as np
-Numerical computations
-import pandas as pd
-Provides dataframe
-import seaborn as sns
-Create plots
-from sklearn.model_selection import train_test_split
-Split the data
-from sklearn.tree import DecisionTreeClassifier
-To build  and train the decision tree model from sklearn.metrics import accuracy_score, classification_report,confusion_matrix,precision_score,recall_score,f1_score To evaluate the performance of the classification model import matplotlib.pyplot as plt %matplotlib inline Create plots from sklearn.feature_selection import SelectKBest feature selection method that selects the top k features based on a specified score function from sklearn.feature_selection import f_classif f_classif is a score function used for classification tasks from sklearn.model_selection import GridSearchCV hyperparameter tuning using cross-validation from sklearn.metrics import mean_squared_error
-To get the average squared difference between the predicted values and the actual values from sklearn.tree import plot_tree visual representation of the decision tree model from sklearn.model_selection import cross_val_score for performing cross-validation to evaluate the model's performance from sklearn.model_selection import learning_curve helps visual overfitting or underfitting of the models performance
+3. List the packages or libraries you have chosen for Python or R, and justify how each item on the list supports the analysis. import numpy as np:Numerical computations import pandas as pd:Provides dataframe import seaborn as sns:Create plots from sklearn.model_selection import train_test_split: Split the data from sklearn.tree import DecisionTreeClassifier: To build  and train the decision tree model from sklearn.metrics import accuracy_score, classification_report,confusion_matrix,precision_score,recall_score,f1_score: To evaluate the performance of the classification model import matplotlib.pyplot as plt %matplotlib inline: Create plots from sklearn.feature_selection import SelectKBest: feature selection method that selects the top k features based on a specified score function from sklearn.feature_selection import f_classif:f_classif is a score function used for classification tasks from sklearn.model_selection import GridSearchCV: hyperparameter tuning using cross-validation from sklearn.metrics import mean_squared_error: To get the average squared difference between the predicted values and the actual values from sklearn.tree import plot_tree: visual representation of the decision tree model from sklearn.model_selection import cross_val_score: for performing cross-validation to evaluate the model's performance from sklearn.model_selection import learning_curve: helps visual overfitting or underfitting of the models performance

 Part III: Data Preparation